AsahiLinux/AsahiLinux.github.io/content/blog/2022/07/18-release-and-progress-report.md

 author = "marcan"
 +++

+**UPDATE / NOTE: M2 machines have been fully supported and stable for a *long* time now.
+If you are reading this article today, this in no way represents the current state of support for M2 machines.
+Just install normally.**

 Welcome to another long overdue progress report!
 As usual, things have been busier than expected… and we have some big news!
 We’ve just released a new Asahi Linux update with Mac Studio, Bluetooth, and *M2 support*!

 If you're new to Asahi Linux, check out our [previous release announcement](https://asahilinux.org/2022/03/asahi-linux-alpha-release/) for installation instructions and general information.